elllie/bytesizecs/chapters/1-PythonBasics/1-ramen.md

 ```

 ### Cooking the ramen
-The following code blocks describe how to open the ramen packet and cook the ramen noodles and flavor packet.
+The following code blocks describe how to open the ramen packet and cook the ramen noodles and flavor pack.
+Note that the ramen packet makes two servings and so we use half of the noodles and half of the flavor pack.
+If we were to cook all of the noodles, they wouldn't all fit in our soup bowl.
 ```
-**HOWTO: openPacket** (NEED: a ramen package, "thePacket")
+HOWTO: openPacket (NEED: a ramen package, "thePacket")
-    turnToFace(stove)
     turnToFace(counter.knifeBlock)
-    if counter.knifeBlock does not have knives:
+    if counter.knifeBlock does not have scissors:
-        stopAndPrint("Error: There are no clean knives in the knife block")
+        stopAndPrint("Error: There are no scissors in the knife block")

     RamenScissors = counter.knifeBlock.knives.scissors
     take(RamenScissors)